Fisherman's Wharf Activities

 Fuel your adventure with some picnic supplies at Little Vine on Grant Street.
 This shop is a local favorite for coffee, wine, chocolate, cheese, charcuterie and other necessities.
 Or cross the park to Mario's Bohemian Cigar Store for hot focaccia sandwiches.
 Just around the corner is Tony's Pizza Napoletana, home to long lines and award-winning pizza.
 For true old-school flavor, hit up Molinari Delicatessen for Italian subs.

 Time for some post-lunch shopping.
-Denim diehards shouldn't miss the chance to talk selvedge with the experts at AB Fits (though maybe go before lunch to try on those jeans).
+If you're a denim diehard, don't miss the chance to talk selvedge with the experts at AB Fits.
 For more bespoke wares, there's Al's Attire, a bastion of custom tailoring and made-to-order clothing.
 Park and Pond has your stationery, note card and gift needs covered.
 If you've ever hankered for a fedora, Goorin Bros Hat Shop is the place to find one.
 Booklovers and beatniks should just head straight for the famous City Lights bookstore on Columbus.

 North Beach was made for a memorable night out.
 Indulge in the retro glamour of Park Tavern, known equally for its cocktails and cuisine.
 Get the full Little Italy experience at L'Osteria del Forno (the milk-braised pork is where it's at).
 The recently remodeled Tosca retains a touch of its slightly seedy appeal, now updated with better food and drinks.
 Relive the heyday of the Beats with drinks at Vesuvio (not coincidentally located by Jack Kerouac Alley), or go even further back in time at Comstock Saloon, an homage to the neighborhood's Barbary Coast days.